RIP The Apprentice. Welcome Innovation!

 I could go on ranting, but instead I decided to manifest what a new show format could look like to inspire a future generation of positive impact entrepreneurs.

-With the increasing need for us to rethink systems to become more regenerative, what’s comforting to know is that a large percentage of the younger generation DO value sustainability.
+With the increasing need for us to rethink systems to become more healthy and regenerative, what’s comforting to know is that a large percentage of the younger generation DO value sustainability.
 I found that the students and young professionals whom I interviewed are very open minded and they reject archaic processes that don’t serve the wellbeing of people, or the planet.
 However, what they seem to be lacking is the right form of mentorship and education to go out to the world to make the changes we all need to see happen.

 Here's some more interesting facts I found in this Future of Learning report: